 The bid-to-cover ratio is a measure of demand that indicates the amount of bids for each dollar worth of securities being sold.

-Looking ahead, the Treasury is due to auction $24 billion worth of ten-year notes on Wednesday and $16 billion worth of thirty-year bonds on Thursday.
+The Treasury is also due to sell $21 billion worth of ten-year notes on Wednesday and $13 billion worth of thirty-year bonds on Thursday.

 by RTT Staff Writer